Kids' Art Classes

 We encourage parents to hang out in the studio to keep an eye on their kiddos and offer encouragement during classes, and we love to see you engaged in your kids' growth and development through art.
 However, we feel it necessary to share our educational philosophy to avoid stepping on any toes and hurting parents' feelings.

 Remember.. art is not always about taking home a perfect finished product.
 It's about playing with new tools and materials, and socializing with friends.
-It's about autonomy and free-thinking and making something of their very own.
-Let them make their own projects, and if you want to make something, you can take a class of your own!
+It's about autonomy and free-thinking and making something of your very own.
+Let your kids make their own projects, and if you want to make something, you can take a class of your own!